 SafetyOn consider human and organisational factors can impact on occupational and process safety performance in the onshore wind industry.
 Under this workstream SafetyOn will examine the effects of emotional well being, fatigue, and an increase in ageing workforce.

-Demolition and Decommissioning of Turbines
+Decommissioning of Turbines

 This workstream will focus on planned decommissioning and emergency decommissioning.
 Guidance covering all aspects of decommissioning at site will be produced.